We’ve been reveling this week in the experience of our first in-person conference in Panama in more than two years…

 Product and Customer Engagement Manager César Serrano’s ideal day at the beach includes seafood, live music, beers with friends, and activities on the water like kayaking and stand-up paddle boarding.
-He recommends visiting Pipa’s Beach in Coclé if those types of things appeal to you, too.
+He recommends visiting Pipa’s Beach in Coclé if those things appeal to you, too.

 Junior Copywriter Geraldine González says the San Blas Islands are at the top of her list.
 But when she doesn’t have time for the long trek from Panama City to the Caribbean coast, she heads to the beaches of Colón.
 Her favorites are Playa Blanca, Isla Mamey, and Puerto Francés.

-Marketing Assistant Yuliana Riasco loves white-sand beaches, and her favorites are Santa Clara, in Coclé, and Playa Caracol, in Punta Chame.
+Senior Marketing Assistant Yuliana Riasco loves white-sand beaches, and her favorites are Santa Clara, in Coclé, and Playa Caracol, in Punta Chame.
 She enjoys the restaurants, location, and vibe of Santa Clara and says that Playa Caracol is never too crowded, superb for surfing, and close to the city, making it a convenient weekend escape.

-Email Marketing Assistant Carlos Barahona appreciates Panama’s Caribbean beaches but isn’t a fan of crowds.
+Junior Marketing Assistant Carlos Barahona appreciates Panama’s Caribbean beaches but isn’t a fan of crowds.
 That’s why he considers Playa Juan Hombrón, in Coclé Province, to be the perfect beach.
 Carlos likes the solitude and cold water of the Pacific.

 Iranovy Grenald, our Office Manager, prefers island beaches, as they’re typically less crowded and cleaner, meaning you can truly relax.
 She enjoys the crystal-clear water and lovely views of the San Blas Islands, Pearl Islands, Mamey Island, Bocas del Toro, Escudo de Veraguas, and Isla Iguana.